 Medical Disclaimer: This guide is for informational purposes only and aligns with EPA guidelines.
 It does not replace professional lab testing.
 If you suspect lead poisoning, contact a medical professional immediately.

 If your home was built before 1978, the EPA assumes it contains lead-based paint.
 While professional inspection is the gold standard, EPA-recognized DIY kits can provide immediate answers if used correctly.
-This guide breaks down the steps to safely test your drywall and trim without contaminating your home
+This guide breaks down the steps to safely test your drywall and trim without contaminating your home.

 Children are uniquely vulnerable because their bodies absorb 4-5 times as much lead as adults.
 The Centers for Disease Control (CDC) has set the Blood Lead Reference Value (BLRV) at 3.5 micrograms per deciliter (µg/dL) to identify children with dangerous lead levels.
 Even low levels of exposure have been linked to damage to the brain and nervous system, slowed growth and development, and learning and behavior problems.
+Following a significant acute exposure, approximately 80% of steady-state brain lead levels are reached within just two months.
+The elimination of lead from soft tissues like the brain is a protracted process, characterized by a biological half-life of approximately two years.

 If you are planning to sell or lease your home, federal law under Title X (The Residential Lead-Based Paint Hazard Reduction Act) requires you to disclose any known information on lead-based paint hazards before the sale or lease is finalized.